Effective Skincare Solutions for Clogged Pores and T-Zone Acne

 3. Retinoids:

-- Recommendation: Differin Gel (Adapalene 0.1%) – it's a great over-the-counter option for acne-prone skin.
+- Recommendation: Differin Gel (Adapalene 0.1%) – a great over-the-counter option for acne-prone skin.

 4. Consistency with Moisturizer: